fathiaiyyoub/aws-event-driven-logistics-integration/README.md

 ![Screenshot #12 – Controlled End-to-End Load Test Execution and API Gateway Throttling Results](screenshots/Screenshot%20%2312%20%E2%80%93%20Controlled%20End-to-End%20Load%20Test%20Execution%20and%20API%20Gateway%20Throttling%20Results.png)

-The throttling configuration in Terraform was then adjusted by increasing the burst capacity from 20 to 200 while retaining the rate limit of 10 requests per second.
+The throttling configuration in Terraform was then adjusted by increasing the burst limit from 20 to 200 and the rate limit from 10 to 100 requests per second.

 ```hcl
 throttle_settings {